Terms and Conditions

 Title Insurance: The Tax Collector does not provide the purchaser with a title insurance policy.
 Prospective purchasers are advised to contact title insurance companies prior to the auction to obtain information regarding availability of title insurance for tax deeded properties.

-Prior Redemption: Properties that are redeemed on or before 5:00 p.m. on (Auction Date to be Announced), will NOT be offered for sale.
+Prior Redemption: Properties that are redeemed on or before 5:00 p.m. on Thursday, May 10, 2018, will NOT be offered for sale.
 Also, the property may be redeemed during the auction if no bids have been placed on the property.
 Properties may be removed from the sale due to a valid bankruptcy or other reasons covered by statute prior to the commencement of bidding.

 NOTE: Redemption of a parcel prior to the auction by a party other than the owner will not cause the transfer of ownership.
 The owner of record maintains title to the property.